qWildManp/qWildmanp.github.io/content/gamedesign/GD-work2.md

 #### Core Mechanic : Electricity

 **Conductive**
+* Power stand : Place to contain battery.
+The start point of the circuit.
+In order not to make player confuse about electricity direction , we add power stand as a start point of the circuit.
+Electricity will start from the power stand.
+ {{< figure
+  src="/img/portfolio/GD-Work2/Powerstand.png"
+  type="full"
+  width="40%"
+  label="Game Mechanic">}}
 * Circuit/Wires\
     Wires are the commonly noticed and widly used conductive object in our game.
 Wires are "connecters" and not movable.
 When wires are connected and create a circuit , it can be used to get trigger and conductive item to be electrified.
+Wires are directional(180 degree and 90 degree), electriciy will only be conveyed along the circuit path.
 * Conductive Item\
     Conductive item is a more complex conductive object.
 It can be push/pull by the player.
-When it get close to the wire, it will be electrified and become a "connecter".However, when the conductive item is electrified, it will not be movable.
+When it get close to the wire, it will be electrified and become a "connecter".
+Different from the wire, conductive objects do not have directional property, it will electrify every conductives nearby .
+And, when the conductive item is electrified, it will not be movable.
 This is a item both act as a tool and an obstacle, so player need to make a proper decision on moving these items.
 In this game demo , we use metal can as example.\
 {{< figure
   src="/img/portfolio/GD-Work2/ConductiveItem.gif"
   type="full"
+   width="40%"
   label="Game Mechanic"
   caption="Conductive item : Wire and Metal can" >}}